 string frase = myString + “ zumo de naranja”;

-- If we want to know whether a phrase contains another phrase, it returns true or false
+- If we want to know if a sentence contains a certain phrase, it returns true or false

 bool contiene = myString.Contains(“vaso”);